Brisbane Street parking

 Saturday – 7am-noon

 Signs for the Brisbane Central Traffic Area are on the area boundaries.
-If you live within that area you can apply for a residential parking permit for unrestricted parking.
+If you live within that area you may be eligible to apply for a residential parking permit for unrestricted parking.
 For more information visit the Brisbane City Council website.

 Roma Street Parkland

 Parkland Blvd offers 35 parking bays and four parking meters.
 For motorcycles it has six bays and two meters.

 The Platform 10 car park (Parkland Cres) has 32 parking bays and two meters.

 The College Cl car park offers 122 parking bays and two meters.

 Zone 1: Brisbane CBD.